ikarth/ViaAppiaNovel/output.markdown

 \newpage

-# None to Viminacium
+# a village to Viminacium

-Leaving None, Virgil set out for Narona by road, about 15 miles away.
+Leaving a village, Virgil set out for Narona by road, about 15 miles away.

 Now the road is quieter.
 Along the road are graves, and a cenotaph.